rotki/rotki/docs/api.rst

    :resjson str taxable_trade_profit_loss: The portion of the profit/loss from all trades that is taxable and is inside the given time period denominated in the user's profit currency.
    :resjson str total_taxable_profit_loss: The portion of all profit/loss that is taxable and is inside the given time period denominated in the user's profit currency.
    :resjson str total_profit_loss: The total profit loss inside the given time period denominated in the user's profit currency.
+   :resjson int events_processed: The total number of events processed.
+This also includes events in the past which are not exported due to the requested PnL range.
+   :resjson int events_limit: The limit of the events for the user's tier. -1 stands for unlimited.
+If the limit is hit then the event processing stops and only all events and PnL calculation up to the limit is returned.

    The all_events part of the result is a list of events with the following keys: